LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

    with enough explanation that someone running the test program, but *not* looking at the code of either file, can see that everything works.

+#.
+20% EXTRA CREDIT:  Elaborate ``ToString`` so if Froggy had "worm", "fly"
+   and "bug" in the gut, the string would be:

+       "Animal: Froggy ate worm, fly and bug"

+   with a comma separated list of the gut contents, except use proper English, so the last separator is " and ", not ", ".
+   If the gut has nothing in it, list the contents as "nothing":

+       "Animal: Froggy ate nothing"

 Planning A Class Structure
 -------------------------------

-We are going to build up to a game for you to write.
 Here is an idea for a skeleton of a text (adventure?) game.
+It could be the basic of a later group project.
 It does not have much in it yet, but it can be planned in terms of classes.
 Classes with instances correspond to nouns you would be using, particularly nouns used in more than one place with different state data being remembered.
 Verbs associated with nouns you use tend to be methods.
 Think how you might break this down.

 The parts appearing after the '>' prompt are entries by the user.
 Other lines are computer responses::

 	Welcome to Loyola!